mbrg/raptor/README.md

 ## Contribute

-RAPTOR is in alpha, and we welcome contributions in:
+RAPTOR is in alpha, and we welcome contributions from anyone, on anything.
-- Adversarial thinking patterns (analysis priorities, decision logic)
-- Threat hunting (YARA, Sigma rules, IOC detection)
-- Forensics (memory analysis, artifact collection, timeline analysis)
-- New scanners (SAST, DAST, IAST)
-- Additional fuzzing techniques
-- Web testing capabilities
-- Cloud security scanning
-- Tool coverage and integrations
 - Your idea here

-**Submit pull requests with:**
-We'd love to find new collaborators.
-Surprise us.
+- Your second idea here

+Submit pull requests.

 Chat with us on the #raptor channel at the Prompt||GTFO Slack: https://join.slack.com/t/promptgtfo/shared_invite/zt-3alf92eqe-BpVLxPbWTI50Tbl11Hl46Q